Space-time beams with tunable orbital group velocity toward plasma superradiance

 Thus, for a LS, Eq. \ref{eqOGV1} is equivalent to Eq. \ref{eqOGV2}, and $v_{og}$ quantifies the apparent motion \cite{SyntMotion1,SyntMotion2,SyntMotion3} of the maximum intensity of the wavepacket, while no photon travels above $c$ (see Suppl.
 Sec.
 IB).

-Synthesizing a LS with an ultrashort laser pulse requires to control the topological charge of different spectral components of a laser pulse with orbital angular momentum (OAM).
-The experimental setup used to demonstrate the control over $v_{og}$ can be seen in Fig. \ref{fig:ExpSetup}d.
+Synthesizing a LS with an ultrashort laser pulse requires controlling the topological charge of different spectral components of a laser pulse with OAM.
+The experimental setup used to demonstrate the control over $v_{og}$ can be seen in Fig. \ref{fig:OGV}d.
 A titanium-sapphire laser (40 fs pulses at 1 kHz repetition rate from VOXEL high-intensity laser facility, see Suppl.
 Sec III) with a bandwidth of 13 THz was used to generate the LS.
 The ultrashort pulses reach an axicon grating (Suppl.
 Sec.
 II) \cite{MarcoLS}, which diffracts different spectral components at different angles.
-Using a lens to conjugate the far field of the axicon, we generate a ring with a radially varying frequency distribution, where a reflective SLM is then used to impart an azimuthal phase with a radially varying topological charge, and thus generate the desired spatiospectral correlation for the LS (Fig.~\ref{fig:ExpSetup}e).
+Using a lens to conjugate the far field of the axicon, we generate a ring with a radially varying frequency distribution, where a reflective SLM is then used to impart an azimuthal phase with a radially varying topological charge, and thus generate the desired spatiospectral correlation for the LS (Fig.~\ref{fig:OGV}e).
+The SLM is the main component that limits the energy sustained by the system.
+Nonetheless, it was used for the reconfigurability it adds to the system, and simplifies the $v_{og}$ tunability implementation.
+Additionally, for applications requiring LS with higher pulse energies, the hologram displayed on the SLM can be replaced by a fused silica hologram (see Suppl.
+Sec IV).
 The laser pulse with the imparted spatiospectral coupling reflects off the SLM and is focused by the same conjugation lens to form the desired helical intensity distribution at the focal plane.
-As shown in Fig.~\ref{fig:ExpSetup}d, a thin beamsplitter is used to separate the incoming laser pulse from the LS before reaching the CMOS detector.
+As shown in Fig.~\ref{fig:OGV}d, a thin beamsplitter is used to separate the incoming laser pulse from the LS before reaching the CMOS detector.
 This system is also known as a Fourier synthesizer, where the frequencies are spatially separated, and the OAM content is introduced via phase modulations.